 B) The hybrid classroom with 2 or more groups

-If the group of students at school become too big, it may be best to split them up in smaller groups and have them use separate classrooms.
-In this setup, the teacher will host the lesson live in 1 group, while the second group of students follow the lesson virtually under the guidance of another teacher.
-In this situation students can also follow the lesson virtually at home.
+If the group of students at school becomes too big, it may be best to split them up in smaller groups and have them use separate classrooms.
+In this setup, the teacher will host the lesson live in 1 group, while the second group of students follows the lesson virtually under the guidance of another teacher.
+In this situation, students can also follow the lesson virtually at home.
 It goes without saying that it may be good as a teacher to alternate the instruction moments in both physical class groups.